 After simmering in a little salted water for 8-10 minutes (to soften and remove the bitterness), coat the tempeh generously in Cajun Spices.

 Feel free to use store-bought but also know you can also whip some up easily at home with spices you already have on hand.
 It’s not hard.

 And here’s the creamy Vegan Ranch Dressing with Cajun Spice stirred in.
 Which would also make a yummy dip!
-Know that you can most certainly use store-bought ranch and doctor it up with Cajun spices if that is easier!
+Know that you can most certainly use store-bought vegan ranch dressing and doctor it up with Cajun spices if that is easier!

 And of course, I had to add some Quick Pickled Onions. 🙂